Delta Air Lines (DAL)

 - RTX Corporation (RTX)

-- Rolls-Royce Holdings plc (RR)
+- Rolls-Royce Holdings plc (RR.)

-- Amadeus IT Group SA (AMS)
+- Amadeus IT Group S.A.
+(AMS)

 AI Analysis | Feedback

-Edward H. Bastian, Chief Executive Officer
+Ed Bastian, Chief Executive Officer

-Dan Janki, Executive Vice President and Chief Financial Officer
+Dan Janki, Chief Operating Officer

-Dan Janki is the Executive Vice President and Chief Financial Officer of Delta Air Lines, a role he assumed in July 2021.
-Prior to joining Delta, Janki had a nearly 30-year career at General Electric (GE), holding various senior finance and leadership roles.
-His positions at GE included President & CEO of GE Power Portfolio, Senior Vice President of GE, Vice President of GE Investor Relations, and Chief Financial Officer of GE Energy Infrastructure.
-Janki also serves as a member of the Board of Directors at Cornerstone Building Brands.
+Dan Janki is transitioning to the role of Chief Operating Officer for Delta Air Lines, effective April 1, 2026.
+Previously, Janki served as Delta's Executive Vice President and Chief Financial Officer, a position he held since July 2021.
+Before joining Delta, Janki had an extensive career at General Electric (GE), where he held various senior leadership positions for over 25 years.
+His roles at GE included President & CEO of GE Power Portfolio and Senior Vice President of GE.
+He also served as Senior Vice President, Treasurer and Global Business Operations of GE.
+Janki is also a member of the Board of Directors at Cornerstone Building Brands and has served on the board of directors of Wheels Up since August 2023.

 AI Analysis | Feedback